aptaylor87/capstone2/README.md

 ## Database Setup

-- The Marval api can be found [here](https://developer.marvel.com/)
+- The Marvel API can be found [here](https://developer.marvel.com/)
 - A diagram of the schema for the database can be found [here](https://app.quickdatabasediagrams.com/#/d/6FJbjZ)

 1. Install PostgreSQL if not already installed.